Your path to wellness

 I personally use several techniques to mobilize joints, that could be thrusts into the joint to get movement improved, but also, I use a little device called an activator.

-An activator puts a little push impact into a joint to activate the joint.
 The activator is very popular with people that are not in favor of the cracking noise associated with traditional spinal manipulation, especially the cervicals in the neck.

 Myofascial Manipulation